David M. Imhoof, Ph.D.

 - Degenstein Theater (March 2005)

 - Charlie Degenstein’s Birthday Party (March 2004 and 2006)

 Specific Recruiting Events

-- Yield events in New York City and New Jersey with Admissions and Alumni Affairs (March 2014)
+- Yield events in New York City and New Jersey with Admissions and Alumni Affairs (March 2014 and 2015)

 - Panel Presentation for College Access (Philadelphia) visit (November 2007)

 - Presentation with Chris Markle (Director of Admissions) to School of Arts Humanities and Communications on faculty role in admissions process (October 2005)

 - Recruiting Visit to public and private high schools in Dallas, TX (November 2002)

 Member of Curriculum Committee (2001 – 2004)

 - Supervised development of “Writing and Thinking” program